 Q: What's the worst weather condition to drive between NYC and Philadelphia?

-Ice storms present the highest risk due to extremely slippery roads, limited visibility, and the potential for power outages affecting traffic signals.
+Ice storms and freezing rain present the highest risk due to extremely slippery roads, near-zero traction, limited visibility, and the potential for power outages affecting traffic signals.
 Unlike snow, which provides some traction, ice offers virtually no grip for vehicle tires.
+Black ice is especially dangerous because it's nearly invisible and forms on bridges and overpasses even when the air temperature is above freezing.
+Never attempt to drive during ice storm warnings or when freezing rain is forecast.

 Q: Should I avoid the trip entirely during certain weather warnings?